spatie/lighthouse-php/docs/usage/generating-your-first-report.md

 $result = Lighthouse::url('https://example.com')->run();
 ```

-You can get the `scores` method to get scores of the five categories Lighthouse runs audits for.
+You can use the `scores` method to get scores of the five categories Lighthouse runs audits for.

 ```php
 $result->scores(); // returns an array like this one: